winstonpuckett/av-club/anchor_circle.md

 <br>

-# Stream audio/visual operator
+# Stream audiovisual artist

 ## Role pupose

-- To make sure the visuals and audio for what gets streamed is both intelligible and pleasing.
+- To connect people and God by making sure the visuals and audio for what gets streamed is both intelligible and pleasing.

 ## Currently filled by